 Carla Canales has been praised by Opera Magazine for possessing a voice that “grabs the heartstrings with its dramatic force and musicality.”
-She has won acclaim on leading stages around the world as a performer while also being recognized as aa thought leader, advocate, and entrepreneur.
-In early 2023, Carla joined the Biden Administration as the first Senior Advisor and Envoy for Cultural Exchange, a newly created position at the National Endowment for the Arts.
-Carla currently serves in this title at the President’s Committee on the Arts and the Humanities.
+She has won acclaim on leading stages around the world as a performer while also being recognized as a thought leader, advocate, and entrepreneur.

 Carla is the founder of The Canales Project, a non-profit arts and advocacy organization through which she created Hear Her Song, a musical celebration of distinguished female leaders worldwide that commissions new songs written by female composers to honor them.
 To date she has performed project selections over a dozen times at venues including the National Gallery of Art, The Public Theater and Kennedy Center.
 The project engages a variety of participants and partners worldwide, including Vital Voices, El Sistema USA, and participants including honorees Hillary Clinton, Sonia Sotomayor, and Malala Yousafzai.
 The project continues to build a category of commissioned songs, with over fifty songs commissioned to date.